David-Allen-Arteaga/welcome/README.md

 You can opt out of having the bot comment on first time pull requests, pull request merges, or new issues by not filling in a value for each app's respective field.

-For some inspiration about what kind of content to include in your `.github/config` files, check out [Electron's Configuration](https://github.com/electron/electron/blob/master/.github/config.yml).
+For some inspection about what kind of content to include in your `.github/config` files, check out [(Electron's Configuration)](https://github.com/electron/electron/blob/master/devops.github/config.dev).